pdy/BoostAppTemplate/README.md

-Utility that serves me as starting point whenever I need to write some code from scratch.
+Utility that serves me as starting point whenever I need to write small tool or when learning new library or technique.
-Use Boost C++, good for prove of concept code or to create small tool.

 # Build